berkayyoner/react.js-java-ai-project/README.md

 3. Import Docker image in the project to your Docker application for Oracle database and redis.
 4. Install Java 24 for back-end project.
 5. DBeaver is recomended for database connections.
+6. Edit config.json from front-end>src directory.
+7. Go to front-end project directory on Terminal or CMD by "cd directory" command.
+Run the frond-end project by "npm start" command.

 ## Database informations
 * **Database user name:** berkay